2i2c-org/docs/sharing/documentation.md

 Community documentation is a great way to spread learning and knowledge across your user base.
 You can share workflows, tutorials, examples meant for re-use, and topics to help others understand the key ideas in your community.

-:::{admonition} Where to find examples of community books Our [demo gallery](https://2i2c.org/demo-gallery/) has links to a number of example books written with Jupyter Book 2.
-You can also check out the [Project Pythia](https://projectpythia-mystmd.github.io/) and the [CryoCloud community book](https://book.cryointhecloud.com/intro.html) for real-world examples.
+:::{admonition} Where to find examples of community books Check out [Project Pythia](https://projectpythia-mystmd.github.io/) and the [CryoCloud](https://book.cryointhecloud.com/intro.html) for real-world examples of community books.
 :::

 2i2c recommends communities use [Jupyter Book 2](https://next.jupyterbook.org), which uses the [MyST Document Engine](https://mystmd.org/guide), a next-generation engine for technical documentation and computational narratives.
 Both are developed by the [`Jupyter Book` subproject of Jupyter](https://compass.jupyterbook.org).
 See [the MyST Ecosystem Overview](https://mystmd.org/guide/overview) for more information about MyST and Jupyter Book.